BorealisAI/flora-opt/README.md

 # 💐 Flora: Low-Rank Adapters Are Secretly Gradient Compressors

-This is the official repository for the paper [Flora: Low-Rank Adapters Are Secretly Gradient Compressors](https://arxiv.org/abs/2402.03293) in ICML 2024.
+This is the official repository for the paper [Flora: Low-Rank Adapters Are Secretly Gradient Compressors](https://arxiv.org/abs/2402.03293) in ICML 2024 ([research blog post on Flora](https://www.borealisai.com/research-blogs/pre-training-multi-billion-parameter-llms-on-a-single-gpu-with-flora/)).
 This repository contains the code for the experiments in the paper.

 Flora dramatically decreases the GPU memory needed to pre-train and fine-tune models without compromising quality or causing significant slowdown.